-- 3. Identify potential reintroduction areas within the historic range of the panther. - 4.
+- 1. Maintain, restore, and expand the panther population and its habitat in south Florida. - 2.
+Expand the breeding portion of the population in south Florida to areas north of the Caloosahatchee River. - 3.
+Identify potential reintroduction areas within the historic range of the panther. - 4.
 Reestablish viable panther populations outside of south and south-central Florida within the historic range. - 5.
-Secure, maintain, and restore habitat in reintroduction areas. - Facilitate panther conservation and recovery through public awareness and education.
+Secure, maintain, and restore habitat in reintroduction areas. - 6.
+Facilitate panther conservation and recovery through public awareness and education.